elise-love/ReversableDataHiding/README.md

 ### Step 3️⃣ Decoding Mode
 1. Switch to decoding by double-clicking the Spiderman icon.
 2. Select the image with the hidden message. *(Your previous encoded image will be there by default)*
+3. Enter key to unlock message!
+(Enter peak level, shown in dashboard)
-3. Click **Run**, and see your message declassify!
+4. Click **Run**, and see your message declassify!
-4. The restored image and histograms are updated.
+5. The restored image and histograms are updated.

 ## 📁 Project Structure